 - You can get a test through your primary care provider, a retail pharmacy or with an at-home COVID test kit.
 Order your free at-home COVID-19 tests.

-- UF students can schedule a clinical appointment at the Student Health Care Center at 352-392-1161 for a COVID-19 test.
+- UF students can schedule a clinical appointment for a COVID-19 test by contacting the Student Health Care Center at 352-392-1161.

 UF has suspended its easy-access COVID-19 test sites due to a number of factors, including the universal availability of free or low-cost, at-home testing as well as testing provided by retail pharmacies and private care providers.
 While the current need for mass testing is low in our community, plans are in place to reestablish a mass testing site in the event it is deemed necessary.